 This post may contain affiliate or referral links that help keep this site running.
 For more information about this, please see our Disclosure Policy.
 As an associate of Amazon.com/Amazon.uk/Amazon.ca/and other websites, I may earn a small commission whenever you click through a link from this site.
 This commission helps to support this site and keep it running.
 Six Dollar Family is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com/Amazon.uk/Amazon.ca.

-How often does your family update your budget?
+How often does your family update your budget (Six Dollar Family)?
 Do you do it daily?
 Weekly?
 Monthly?
 Less often?
 Recently I had the chance to talk with quite a few people about their budget and I was shocked at how little they were actually updating them.
 So that got me wondering.
 How often do you update your budget and?
 How often should you update your family budget?

 First I should be clear what I mean by update for the purposes of this post.
 When I say update your family budget in this post, I mean only your list of expenses and/or income.
 Tracking your expenses is something else entirely and the short answer is that you should be doing that daily or at the very least, a couple of times each week.
 For this post though, we’re talking only about your budget categories.